UseMuffin/Footprint/README.md

 It must be added **after** `AuthenticationMiddleware` to ensure that it can read the identify info after authentication is done.

-If you don't have direct access to the place where `AuthenticationMiddleware` is added then check [here](#adding-middleware-via-event)
+If you don't have direct access to the place where `AuthenticationMiddleware` is added then check [here](#adding-middleware-via-event).

 ### Behavior